 - Determine interment right by confirming documentation

-At the time of burial the Sexton or board member will meet family members at the cemetery and will:
+At the time of burial, the cemetery board will meet family members at the cemetery and will:

 - Examine grave opening for correct size and depth (casket or ashes)

 - Check state tag number to see that it matches and record all required information on W.C.A.’s document